Robert L. Williams: Governor of Oklahoma

-On January 1, 1917, Williams officially moved into the Oklahoma State Capitol before it was completed.
+On January 1, 1917, Williams officially moved into the new Oklahoma State Capitol in Oklahoma City, which had been under construction since June 1914, before it was completed and dedicated later that summer.
 On July 1 of that year the state officially took control of the building.
-The next year on March 18, 1918, the Oklahoma Legislature would hold its first meeting in its new permanent home.
-Despite the state's adoption of the building, it was not completed until 1919.
-Even upon its completion, it lacked a dome.
-In 2000, Governor Frank Keating proposed that a dome be added.
-The building was finally "completed" with the erection of the dome on November 16, 2002.
+The next year on March 18, 1918, the Oklahoma Legislature would hold its first sessions, meeting in the two elaborately decorated chambers of its new permanent home.
+Despite the state's adoption of the building, it was not actually really totally completed until two years later in 1919, because of wartime conditions and supply problems.
+Even upon its completion, it still lacked a crowning dome or tower.
+In 2000, Governor Frank Keating proposed that a dome be finally added.
+Two years after Governor Keating's proposal, the building was finally "completed" with the erection 85 years later of the originally envisioned dome (from architect Solomon Layton's plans and drawings) on November 16, 2002.

 When Williams took office, Oklahoma was suffering terrible economic troubles.
 Hoping to save the state, he implemented policies that he believed would solve the problems and bring improvement.
-First, Williams proposed legislation levying new taxes while appropriations for state institutions were decreased in order to reduce the state's deficit in the budget.
+First, Williams proposed legislation levying new taxes while appropriations for various state institutions were decreased in order to reduce the state's budget deficit.

-One of William's greatest advances in the state's economy came when he instituted the Oklahoma State Board of Affairs, which provided central purchasing services to state agencies.
-The board's existence allowed for the consolidation of numerous state boards, agencies, and institutions.
+One of William's greatest advances in the state's economy came when he instituted the Oklahoma State Board of Affairs, (later reorganized into the current Oklahoma Department of Central Services) which provided central purchasing services to state agencies.
+The board's existence allowed for the consolidation of the purchasing of all of the numerous state departments, boards, commissions, and other agencies, and institutions.
 Williams influenced Oklahoma's budget by making appointments and setting salaries.
-Due to his direct administrative role and concentration of power, Williams would regain a measure of the executive power that Cruce's administration had lost.
+Due to his direct administrative role and concentration of power, Williams would regain a measure of the executive power that previous second Governor Cruce's administration had lost.